lintweaker/xmos-native-dsd/README.md

 For the iFi Audio nano and micro iDSD it reports:
 `Bus 003 Device 004: ID 20b1:3008 XMOS Ltd` (please note: Bus and Device numbers may vary).

-*(1) Some manufacturers using the XMOS chip use their own vendor id instead of XMOS.*
+*(1) Some manufacturers may use the XMOS chip with their own vendor id instead of XMOS.*

 ## HOWTO
 There are three ways to get enable native DSD playback on your Linux system: